netgurru/casestudy-kops-project/README.md

 In this example, I have defined three instance groups: ondemand-group, spot-group, and mixed-group.
 Each group specifies the minimum and maximum size, instance configurations, subnets, and the instance lifecycle (On-Demand or Spot).
 The mixed group includes a combination of On-Demand and Spot instances.
 Additionally, I have included the necessary IAM policies for autoscaling to work correctly.
 The clusterAutoscaler section enables the cluster autoscaler for all instance groups, with some configuration options like utilization thresholds and scan intervals.

-Please note that you may need to adjust the instance types, AMIs, regions, and other parameters according to your specific requirements and environment.
+Please note that we may need to adjust the instance types, AMIs, regions, and other parameters according to the specific requirements and environment.

-Once you have created the configuration file, you can use kops to create the cluster using the following command:
+Once we have created the configuration file, we can use kops to create the cluster using the following command:
 `
 kops create -f cluster-config.yaml
 `